Have too many clients to manage? Here’s how to handle it.

 Another step to take when you have too many clients to manage is to hire help.

-Whether you hire a virtual assistant or bring on a full-time team member, it’s important to delegate tasks, so you can handle your client workload and continue to grow your business.
+Whether you hire a virtual assistant or hire your first employee as a full-timer who works in an office with you, it’s important to delegate tasks, so you can handle your client workload and continue to grow your business.

 You know that phrase, “work on your business instead of in your business”?
 Hiring support helps you get there.

 The reason is that while your team focuses on maintaining your business, you can work on more strategic, revenue-generating tasks.
 This tactic works so well that CEOs who delegate generate 33% more revenue than CEOs who aren’t the best at delegating.

 This means, in the big scheme of your business, it’s worth the additional expense to hire help.

 If you don’t have the budget to hire a full-time employee, hiring a virtual assistant is a cost-effective route to take.
 So cost-effective that it can save you up to 78% on annual operating costs.

 If you’re hesitant to hire a remote employee, don’t be.
 Remote workers are more productive.
 In fact, 91% of remote employees feel more productive working from home and even make 13.5% more phone calls than in the office (if that’s part of their job duties).